srlasher/pdstools/CDH-Model-analysis-from-ADM-Datamart.md

 ## Approach 2: Manual table export from database

-The table with the model snapshots is PR_DATA_DM_DATAMART_MDL_FACT.
+The table with the model snapshots is `PR_DATA_DM_DATAMART_MDL_FACT`.
 You can export this using your favourite database tool.
 Optionally leave out Pega internal fields (starting with pz/px) and the raw model data field (pymodeldata).

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/pega_db_models.png" width="50%">